go101/golds/README.md

 * Show promoted selectors, even on unexported embedded fields.
 * Rich code view experience (good for study Go projects without opening IDEs).
 * JavaScript-off friendly.
-* Support generating static HTML pages (good for packages which don't satisfy go.dev license requirements).
+* Support generating static HTML pages (good for package developers to host docs of their packages).

 This tool is still in its early phase.
 More features will be supported from time to time.